-- Disconnect the product from voltage sources and make sure it cannot be reconnected before working on the device. - Do not touch non-insulated parts or cables. - Wear suitable personal protective equipment for all work on the product.
+- Disconnect the product from voltage sources and make sure it cannot be reconnected before working on the device. - Do not touch non-insulated parts or cables. - Do not disconnect the DC connectors under load. - Wear suitable personal protective equipment for all work on the product.